RegioHelden/django-scrubber/README.md

 ### `SCRUBBER_GLOBAL_SCRUBBERS`:
 Dictionary of global scrubbers.
 Keys should be either field names as strings or field type classes.
 Values should be one of the scrubbers provided in `django_scrubber.scrubbers`.

-Alternatively, values may be anything that can be used as a value in a `QuerySet.update()` call (like a `Func`), or a `callable` that returns such an object when called with a field name as argument.

 Example:
 ```python